angelsl/ev3-source/docs/index.md

 > #### Method 2: Accessing the EV3 from a browser
 >
-> > In order to do this, make sure you toggle "Enable Webserver" under the ["Source Academy Settings"](#source-academy-settings) file located on the EV3 file browser.
+> > Webserver is disabled by default.
+In order to do this, make sure you toggle "Enable Webserver" under [Source Academy Settings](#source-academy-settings) located on the EV3 file browser.
 >
 > Using a phone or computer, open `http://172.31.119.87/` in your browser, where `172.31.119.87` is the EV3's local IP address, shown on the top left-hand corner of the EV3's screen.
 You should get a page similar to below (the QR Code may or may not be shown):
 >